Table of Contents

 is the rough test for when increasing

-is appropriate.
+PKGREVISION is appropriate.
 Examples of

 changes that do not merit increasing

-PKGREVISION
+PKGREVISION are:

-Changing HOMEPAGE
+Changing HOMEPAGE,

 comments in Makefile.